himamuralik/Ship-trajectory-prediction-benchmarking-dissertation/README.md

 The repository is structured as a compliant **MLflow Project**, separating exploration from engineering.

-*(Note: If the diagram below does not render, please view this file on the GitHub desktop website.)*
+*(If the diagram below does not render, view this file on the GitHub desktop website.)*

 ```mermaid
 graph LR